2nil-web/webapp/README.md

    - The resulting binary size  can be reduced with upx (make upx).
 7. Build
    - To set the webview library run the "scripts/update_webviews.sh" script under bash.
 And try to follow the script directives.
-   - Then run make under gcc.
+   - Then run make under Windows/MSys2 or Linux.
    - Or build the webapp.sln under MS Visual Studio.